renesas/iot-reference-rx/README.md

 ### FIT Modules and RX Driver Package

-The following table indicates name and version of [FIT modules](https://www.renesas.com/software-tool/fit) which are used in this reference and version of [RX Driver Package](https://www.renesas.com/software-tool/rx-driver-package) which each FIT modules are included in.
+The following table indicates name and version of [FIT modules](https://www.renesas.com/software-tool/fit) which are used in this reference and version of [RX Driver Package](https://www.renesas.com/software-tool/rx-driver-package) in which each FIT module is packaged.

 | FIT module | Revision of FIT module | Version of RX Driver Package |
 |------------|---------|-------------------|